thomastay/personal-blog/content/gzip_investigations.md

 size: 09 00 00 00
 ```

+Of course, this barely scratches the surface - the real meat of the gzip algorithm is the dynamic huffman codes.
+In the future, I want to write a part 2 covering this but it will probably be less *by hand*-ish, and more of an explanatory algorithm to inflate the huffman tables.
+I tried doing dynamic codes by hand and I quickly ran out of patience after an hour.

 If you see any mistakes, [please correct them on Github](https://github.com/thomastay/personal-blog/issues), or email me at `thomastayac`.
 Google mail.